 They agree very well in the whole distance region as expected.

 In the quark model, the static quark-antiquark potential is introduced by hand.
 In lattice QCD simulations in the Coulomb gauge, we can keep the original static quark-antiquark potential by just leaving the temporal gauge fields unchanged.
-Then, the independence of spatial gauge fields on the static quark-antiquark potential can be used to investigate how other fundamental constituents in the quark model, such as the color-magnetic interactions, are encoded in QCD.
+Then, the independence of spatial gauge fields can be used to investigate how other fundamental constituents in the quark model, such as the color-magnetic interactions, are encoded in QCD.

 Based on the idea, we next apply the $\vec{A} = 0$ projection to hadron masses.
 Since hadron masses are not purely static quantities, their values under the $\vec{A} = 0$ projection are quite non-trivial.
 We use the clover fermion ($\mathcal{O}(a)$ improved Wilson fermion) with a non-perturbatively determined clover coefficient $c_{\mathrm{SW}} = 1.769$ in the quenched approximation~\cite{Luscher:1996ug}.
 For simplicity, we assume that up and down quark masses are degenerate and only consider the lightest hadrons in pseudo scalar, vector, octet, and decuplet sectors, i.e., pion, rho meson, nucleon, and delta baryon.
 We extract pion mass $m_\pi$ and rho meson mass $m_\rho$ from correlators defined as